 This film feels like a celebration of the wonders of the natural world.
 Writer-director Miyazaki explores themes of the environment, health, growth, innocent curiosity (rather than nosiness), family and understanding.
 What could have been scary is actually fantastical.

-Movie Reviews by Hemanth Kissoon
+Japanese Cinema Reviews by Hemanth Kissoon

 Castle in the Sky